Pedal Pain-Free: How to Prevent Common Cycling Injuries

 - Make sure your reach isn’t too long — overreaching pulls on your lower back

-A well-fit bike and a stronger core can work wonders for your spine.
+A well-fit bike and a stronger core can work wonders for your back.
+And if you’ve been sitting a lot off the bike, your hips are probably tighter than you think.

 🧠 Neck Pain